Hypnosis

 Emotional

 Reasoning.
-You assume that what you feel
+You assume that your negative beliefs

-must be true.
+associated with your feelings must be true.

 I feel scared.
 The plane is going to crash, I just know